 What side to press from?

-It’s best to press your embroidery from the wrong side (back) of the design.
-Pressing on the right side (front) of the design is more likely to flatten the threads.
+It’s best to press your embroidery from the design’s wrong side (back).
+Pressing on the design’s right side (front) is more likely to flatten the threads.
 And, if your iron is dirty or your fabric scorches, you don’t want that visible from the front!

 If you do accidentally squish your threads too flat, try reviving them by pressing the steam button on your iron a few inches from the front.
 Then, give them a gentle finger fluffing.